Xilinx/PYNQ/docs/source/getting_started/pynq_sdcard_getting_started.rst

+.. _connecting-to-jupyter:

 Connecting to Jupyter Notebook
 ------------------------------

-Once your board is setup, to connect to Jupyter Notebooks open a web browser and navigate to:

-  * http://192.168.2.99 If your board is connected to a computer via a static IP address

-If your board is configured correctly you will be presented with a login screen.
+Once you have connected to your boarcd, you will be presented with a login screen.
 The username is **xilinx** and the password is also **xilinx**.

 After logging in, you will see the following screen: